 Thanks for sending us this report.
 We’re taking action internally to evaluate and reproduce this report.
 I’m connecting you with the relevant technical staff so that you can communicate directly as needed.

 As a reminder, our policy, which can be read at https://18f.gsa.gov/vulnerability-disclosure-policy/, asks for 90 days from the date you sent your report before you disclose this report publicly.

 Remember to CC this email to any relevant program staff or TTS Tech Portfolio leads.

 Valid vulnerabilities need to be resolved in the following timeline:

 |Critical||For Internet-accessible IP addresses: within 15 calendar days of initial detection.|

 |For all other assets: within 30 calendar days of initial detection.|

 |Low||No specific deadline unless defined by the GSA OCISO|

-Notifications to partner agencies or vendors should do the following:
+Notifications to partner agencies should do the following: